Keeping Children Safe

 We are concerned about the safety of all children; those involved in our programs and in the entire community.

-The training our leaders, parents and youth members receive helps to keep members and those around them safer by being better able to recognize, resist and report abuse.
+The training our leaders, parents and youth members receive helps to keep members and those around them safer by being better able to recognize, respond and report abuse.
 Kids being maltreated need a trusted adult to get help.
-The Gundersen National Child Protection Training Center estimates that “for every adult educated on child abuse, ten children are made safer” and with more than 15,000 volunteers annually using curricula developed with youth protection experts, Scouting leaders can have an impact.
+The Gundersen National Child Protection Training Center estimates that “for every adult educated on child abuse, ten children are made safer” and with more than 11,000 volunteers annually using curricula developed with youth protection experts, Scouting leaders can have an impact.